joaogenio/openttd-portuguese-trainset/readme.txt

 7.1 General enquiries
 ---------------------

-If you have any queries contact Genix3 via Private Message at www.tt-forums.net
+If you have any queries contact Genix via Private Message at www.tt-forums.net